Projects to keep your kids active and engaged during school break

 Lego-compatible set on Amazon

-My kids spent hours building a variety of projects with this Lego-compatible set.
+My kids spent hours building with this Lego-compatible set.
 With more than 1,100 pieces, this set easily combines with our existing Legos and is a solid staple for any kids camp.

 Just pick a direction and go!